Dear Rumi …

 We are not saying that you don’t have free will, but that you don’t have a free will separate from the whole.

 Surrender is not resignation.
 It is very important to distinguish between them.
 Resignation means that you are admitting that you cannot get your own way.
 You are taking yourself to be a separate self with a separate will that is being thwarted by reality.
 This is very different from true surrender, which is neither acceptance nor rejection, but ceasing to separate one’s own will from reality.
 To learn to surrender means to expose your wilfulness–the belief that you have a will separate from reality’s, and that you can have it your way. ~A.H.
 Almaas

 Your wants and needs are your leash; resistance is futile, understanding sets you free

 Rumi illustrates the dynamics and traps of the above-mentioned journey of life by likening our wants and needs to a leash.
-One can live either enslaved forever by one’s wants and needs while struggling to meet or get rid of them; or by setting oneself free.
-Freedom or liberation results from channelling one’s energy and resources towards understanding our wants and needs, while also meeting them at a reasonable level.
+One can live either enslaved forever by one’s wants and needs, by struggling to meet or get rid of them.
+Or one can conduct oneself in a manner to become free.
+This liberation results from channeling one’s energy and resources towards understanding our wants and needs, while also meeting them at a reasonable level.
 Our biological and psychological wants and needs drive us to act in certain ways, some of which are vital but most are not.
-We must not remain fixated on the leash and we must not resist it, for that fixation is what keeps us in chain.
+We must not remain fixated on the leash and we must not resist it either, for it is precisely our reaction to the leash that keeps us in chain.
 We must notice that the purpose of the leash is to awaken us to that which holds it.
 The more accurately we examine our social self, the freer we would be because we get to know and identify more with our true nature, our essential self.